Pubs, Clubs, Ice Bars and Bar Crawls in Queenstown

 We’ll cover all the bases of Queenstown nightlife so you can find your vibe when looking to meet new people or going out with your new-found travel buddies.
 There are places for cowboys, places for apres ski, places for dancing on the tables, and places for a quiet pint with epic views.
 Although there are no gay bars in Queenstown, all bars and clubs are gay-friendly.

-So take out your valid ID (remember, New Zealand is very strict on only serving those with valid ID), and have some nights to probably not remember in Queenstown!
+So take out your valid ID (remember, New Zealand is very strict on only serving those with valid ID), book yourself a Queenstown accommodation for the end of the night, and have some nights to probably not remember in Queenstown!

 Cheap Eats in Queenstown